gnois/luaty/README.md

-Luaty is yet another indent sensitive language that compiles to Lua.
+Luaty is yet another indent sensitive language, with some opinionated syntax that compiles to Lua.
-It has a static analyzer with optional limited type inference, and some opinionated syntax.
+It comes with an optional type checker with limited type inference.

 Differences from Lua
 ---

-Due to [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule), Luaty could use less syntax boilerplate than Lua:
+Less syntax boilerplates
   * no more `end`
   * no more `do` after `for` and `while`
   * no more `then` after `if`

-There are also some syntax changes:
+Minor syntactical changes
   * `repeat` becomes `do`
   * `elseif` becomes `else if`
   * `local` becomes `var`
   * `[[` and `]]` become backquote(s) \` that can be repeated multiple times
-  * table keys can be string or keyword

 ```
 var x = false               -- `var` compiles to `local`